It's a trip with four hunting days in the area around 50 km southwest of Kangerlussuaq.

 As it is natural for any hunting, even the success rate in the area is 100% for musk-ox for the winter hunt, we cannot guarantee you will get animals.
 You must be realistic with your expectations, and much depends on you, your fitness and skill with a rifle.

 That being said, the hunt takes place in a unique area with a very large muskox population, and due to the commercial shooting of young animals, there is a very large portion of the population that is older bulls, and of these, a large proportion medal trophy.

 During the winter hunt the commercial hunting is over, and therefore there is quiet in the hunting area.

 Musk ox is fairly easy to trace, and to get within shooting range of, but the caribou a little more spread out, more alert, and usually goes up in the mountains.
-So reindeer hunt requires that you can walk longer.
+So caribou hunt requires that you can walk longer.
 You must use the terrain as they easily gets scared by noise or movement.

-When musk oxen and caribou are shot, then we use the rest of the hunt for small game hunting, there are foxes, ptharmigans, and quite a few snowhares.
+When musk oxen and caribou are shot, then we use the rest of the hunt for small game hunting, there are foxes, ravens, ptharmigans, and quite a few snowhares.
 And we can go icefishing for fjord cods.

 It is allowed to bring 5 kg of frozen meat on the plane to Denmark, so its possible to get a little meat from the hunt with you home.
 If it is frozen and well wrapped, it can keep frozen until you are in Denmark.

 We always carry additional safety equipment and satellite phone on all trips.